dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 ## Running the eBPF Application

-Now, to actually run the compiled `hello` binary and eBPF applications in general, the `CAP_BPF` [Linux capability](https://man7.org/linux/man-pages/man7/capabilities.7.html) is required.
+Now, to actually run the compiled `lab1` binary and eBPF applications in general, the `CAP_BPF` [Linux capability](https://man7.org/linux/man-pages/man7/capabilities.7.html) is required.

 That's mandatory because the logic almost always uses privileged BPF operations like loading the eBPF code into the kernel, creating eBPF maps, loading BTF information, iterating over programs and maps, etc.